 At age 4 to 5, starting preschool, children still love picture books, so most of my choices are in this category.
-But I also include some chapter books with few pictures to introduce children to the idea of simply listening to a story without visual stimulation.
+But I also include some chapter books with fewer pictures to introduce children to the idea of simply listening to a story without constant visual stimulation.

 The Billy And Blaze stories are the wonderful adventures of a boy and his pony.
 Billy and Blaze will teach your child about courage, friendship, and prudence as they save the country from a forest fire, rescue dogs and calves, and blaze new trails.
 Our favorites in the series are Blaze and the Forest Fire: Billy and Blaze Spread the Alarm and Blaze and the Lost Quarry

 King of the Shattered Glass is a lovely allegory about a little servant girl who keeps breaking the King’s precious glass.
 Despite her fear of punishment, she takes the broken glass to the King, who always forgives her.
 In the end, she discovers her “mistakes” have been made into a spectacular Stained Glass window!
 This one really resonated with my kids.

 What Can I Give God?, Will You Bless Me?, and Can God See Me in the Dark? are three charming Catholic books by Neil Lozano which answer common children’s questions about God through simple retellings of parts of the Gospels.
 The sense of love and closeness emanating from the family in the stories is like a warm blanket wrapping around you and your child as you read.

 Another book which answers children’s questions about God is Does God Know How to Tie Shoes?.
 Author Nancy White Carlstrom answers a small girl’s questions about God’s nature and abilities in a creative way by drawing on the Psalms.